-Trump targets climate as part of 31% EPA cut
+Trump budget chief on climate: 'waste of your money'

 - Trump has called for sharply curbing EPA's regulatory reach

-Washington (CNN)President Donald Trump released a $1.1 trillion budget outline Thursday that makes good on a series of campaign promises, including cutting Environmental Protection Agency by about one-third in an attempt to "shrink the role of government" in American's lives.
+Washington (CNN)President Donald Trump released a $1.1 trillion budget outline Thursday that makes good on a series of campaign promises, including cutting Environmental Protection Agency by about one-third.

+And his budget director made clear the administration has no intention of going back.

+Asked at the White House about the cuts to climate change-related programs, Office of Management and Budget Director Mick Mulvaney said those programs are "a waste of your money."

+"Regarding the question as to climate change, I think the President was fairly straightforward.
+We're not spending money on that anymore.
+We consider that to be a waste of your money to go out and do that.'
+So that is a specific tie to his campaign," Mulvaney said.

-Sources inside the EPA have told CNN that they anticipated at least 25% in budget cuts, and possibly deeper.
+Sources inside the EPA told CNN that they anticipated at least 25% in budget cuts, and possibly deeper.
 Trump delivered: 31%.

 The proposal would cut $2.6 billion from the agency, for a 2018 budget of $5.7 billion, and result in 3,200 fewer jobs, according to the White House outline.